 - Does your team have adequate time and resources ready to handle implementation?

 Establish a timeline in the beginning stages of your conversation.
 For a deal to successfully close a prospect needs the right solution, at the right time.
 Be pro-active about this.
-Following up
+Ask the following questions:

 - When can we talk next?